Notice to Mediate (Family) Regulation

 Exemption from pre-mediation meeting and mediation session

 Exemptions from a pre-mediation meeting and a mediation session are allowed in certain circumstances.
-These may include when all parties have already participated in a mediation session in the same dispute or if a judge orders that one or more parties are exempt from attending the mediation.
+These may include when all parties have already participated in a mediation session in the same dispute or if a judge orders that one or more parties are exempt from participating in a mediation.
 Also, the notice can only be used once in the same proceeding unless the court orders otherwise.

 Mediation before all information is gathered